timey07/RateLimiter/README.md

 ---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome.
+Feel free to open an issue or submit a pull request.

+---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is open-source software licensed under the MIT License.

 ---

-Made with ❤️.
-Definitely open source and free for anyone who wants to use it!
+Made with love.